RICHARD J. PETTS

 Religion and Family Life

 My third research focus is on the intersection of religion and family life, seeking to understand whether and how the social institution of religion may either alleviate or exacerbate family inequality.
-Example publications in this area are:
+Example publications include:

 Miscarriage, Religious Participation, and Mental Health